MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/4-exercise-static-web-apps.md

 1. Open Visual Studio Code, and select **File > Open** and open the repository you cloned to your computer in the editor.

-1. Verify that you have filtered your Azure subscriptions to include the Concierge Subscription by opening the command palette <kbd>F1</kbd>, entering `Azure: Select Subscriptions`, and press <kbd>Enter</kbd>.
+1. Verify that you have filtered your Azure subscriptions to include the Concierge Subscription by opening the command palette and entering `Azure: Select Subscriptions`, and press <kbd>Enter</kbd>.

 1. Select **Concierge Subscription** and press <kbd>Enter</kbd>.